CedricElie/tf_lab/README.md

 ## Recommendations / Best Practices

-- Make sure the backend bucket (`ocp-on-gcp-476018-tfstate`) already exists.
+- GitLab pipeline: The CI will try to create the backend bucket if missing.
-  Terraform cannot create the backend in the same configuration that uses it.
+  Ensure the service account used by CI has `roles/storage.admin` (or equivalent) so it can create the bucket and set uniform access.
+  If you prefer not to let the pipeline create the bucket, create it manually or enforce a policy that restricts who can create backend buckets.

 - Add `required_version` to `terraform {}` in `provider.tf` to avoid version
   mismatches in CI and local environments (example: `required_version = "~> 1.3"`).